North Carolina County Confirms Thirteenth Rabies Case - NewsBreak

 Huge news if you’re looking to see some Christmas lights tonight.
 While you can still take that scenic neighborhood drive, or venture through the McAdenville traffic, there is another free option to take advantage of.
 That’s right the Speedway Christmas Lights are free tonight, December 6th, for the first 250 cars in line.
 Charlotte Motor Speedway made the announcement this morning on its social media pages.

-CHARLOTTE, N.C. — A motorcyclist was killed in a crash involving a Charlotte-Mecklenburg Schools bus in southwest Charlotte Thursday morning, police said.
-The crash happened shortly before 5:30 a.m. near the intersection of Youngblood Road and South Tryon Street, just south of the Steele Creek Crossing shopping center.
-The motorcyclist was pronounced dead at the scene, according to Charlotte-Mecklenburg police.
+CHARLOTTE, N.C.
+(WBTV) – One person has died in a crash involving a school bus and a motorcycle in southwest Mecklenburg County early Thursday morning.
+The crash happened on York Road at Youngblood Road in the Steele Creek area.
+According to Charlotte-Mecklenburg Police, the motorcycle rider was pronounced dead...

 Comments / 0